stubailo/books-recompose/README.md

 - For fake data, I used [Mockeroo](www.mockeroo.com) because there regex functionality is super cool and makes it easy to create nested objects which the demo schema required.

+- deploying the demo was pretty easy with create-react-app-now.
+It was my first time using it so it wasnt so clear but if you just follow the instructions, it apparently works! [deployed](https://books-recompose.now.sh)

 ## Setup MongoDB on Mlab.com
 - Go to [mlab](www.mlab.com) and get you a sandbox.
 Create a user for the db.
 Note the user's login and password.
 (NOT THE SAME AS WHAT YOU LOGGED INTO MLAB WITH)